Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • In a medium mixing bowl, sift together the cake flour, cocoa powder, baking powder, baking soda, and salt.
 Make sure you do not have any lumps of cocoa powder in your dry ingredient mixture.
 Set aside.

-• In a large mixing bowl, beat together, using a handheld mixer on medium speed, the granulated sugar, eggs, canola oil, and vanilla extract for 1 to 2 minutes or until light and fluffy.
+• In a large mixing bowl, beat together, using a handheld mixer on medium speed, the granulated sugar, eggs, vegetable oil, and vanilla extract for 1 to 2 minutes or until light and fluffy.

 • Add half the dry ingredients to the mixing bowl and mix on low just until incorporated.